gerryjackson/Forth-switch/README.md

 ## Further developments

 Probably development of two more versions of switch.fth
+* Generating standalone Forth source code
-* For a sparse set of switch values (with binary search or hashing to search the jump table
+* For a sparse set of switch values (with binary search tree and/or hashing to search the jump table
 * For a simple version with single integer switch values